spolivin/yandex_practicum_projects/big_cities_music/README.md

 # Big Cities Music

+Some myths reflect reality.
+Others are empty stereotypes.
+Business must distinguish the former from the latter in order to make rational decisions.
+Using "Yandex Music" data, we will test hypotheses and compare the behavior of users of the two capitals.

 ## Objectives

 1. Conducting a comparative data analysis of musical preferences of "Yandex.Music" users living in Moscow and Saint-Petersburg.